Modeling echo chambers and polarization dynamics in social networks

-In conclusion, we showed that a simple model of opinion dynamics is able to reproduce several features of empirical social networks characterized by polarization and echo chambers.
-Our model is based on three main ingredients, inspired by empirical evidence of human interaction dynamics: i) social influence, ii) heterogenous activity of users, and iii) homophily in the interactions.
-We show that, in the case of controversial issues, a social re-inforcement mechanism leads to radicalization dynamics and may drive groups of agents away from the global consensus.
-To probe this insight, we analytically characterize the transition from consensus to radicalization dynamics in terms of the social influence strength and the controversialness of the topic, which is in good agreement to numerical simulations.
+In conclusion, we proposed a simple model that combines network and opinion dynamics, and reproduced crucial features of empirical social networks characterized by polarization and echo chambers.
+The model is based on three main assumptions inspired by empirical evidence: i) aggregated social influence, ii) heterogenous activity, and iii) homophily in the interactions.
+While the role of social influence in opinion polarization has been extensively studied, the effect of opinion reinforcement and controversialness remains poorly understood, and has only recently started to be addressed \cite{Garimella:2018:QCS:3178568.3140565}.
+Within our model it is identified as one of the main features driving the transition between global consensus and radicalization.
+In the case of controversial issues, a reinforcement mechanism leads to radicalization dynamics and may drive groups of agents away from the global consensus.
+For weak homophily the transition from consensus to radicalization dynamics can be predicted analytically.
+It is important to remark that our model is based on a minimal number of assumptions.
+Thus it does not take into account some features of empirical social networks which might additionally drive polarization phenomena, such as targeted advertising or different credibility of users.
+We hope that our work stimulates empirical research on the dynamics of polarization in online social networks to support our claims about the interplay of homophily, controversialness and the reinforcement of opinions.

-Our work opens several directions for further research, in both theoretical and empirical domains.
-On the theoretical side, the heterogeneity of agents' activities and the presence of homophily in the connection probability (given by Eq. \eqref{eq:homophily}) needs to be incorporated in the analytical treatment of the model.
-Furthermore, the stability of the polarized state remains to be theoretically understood in terms of homophily.
-On the empirical side, our model identifies controversy as one of the main features driving the transition between global consensus and polarization.
-While the role of social influence has been extensively studied in the formation of polarized social systems, the effect of topic's controversialness remains poorly understood, and only recently has started to be addressed \cite{Garimella:2018:QCS:3178568.3140565}.
-Further research should also be devoted to empirically measure the dynamics towards polarized states, to capture the transition between consensus and polarization and shed light on when and how this happens.

-This work was developed within the scope of the IRTG 1740/TRP 2015/50122-0 and funded by the DFG/FAPESP.
-We thank K. Garimella, G. De Francisci Morales, A. Gionis, and M. Mathioudakis for sharing Twitter data with us, and G. De Francisci Morales, L. Cerekwicki and F. Sagues for helpful comments and discussions.

 \widetext